How to upload my website to hosting (FTP)

 • How to register cdmon hosting

-In this guide, we will show the essential fundamentals of what hosting is, how to purchase hosting from our commercial website, and why it is highly recommended that you consider registering one for your online presence.
+In this guide, we will show the essential basics of what hosting is, how to purchase hosting from our commercial website, and why it is highly recommended that you consider registering one for your online presence.
 What is Web Hosting?
-Web ...
+Web hosting is ...

 • Instructions for setting up the secure site connection